komunitin/komunitin-api/social/README.md

 Some format conventions are defined which are compatible with th [JSON:API](https://jsonapi.org) standard.

 ### URLs
-- The URL structure starts with the exchange code, so it eases the service isolation among different exchange groups in a single server, as there is no way to ask for resources from different exchanges.
-The only exception is the global `/exchanges` endpoint.
+- The URL structure starts with the group code, so it eases the service isolation among different exchange groups in a single server, as there is no way to ask for resources from different groups.
+The only exception is the global `/groups` endpoint.
-- For interoperability, a system featuring just one exchange group should implement the `/exchanges` `GET` endpoint as well as the `/{exchangeCode}` `GET` endpoint, providingstatic responses and chosing a fixed value for the `exchangeCode` parameter (such as the word "exchange").
-They may omit the other endpoints in Exchanges section and may also omit the exchangeCode path parameter in all other paths.
+- For interoperability, a system featuring just one exchange group should implement the `/groups` `GET` endpoint as well as the `/{groupCode}` `GET` endpoint, providingstatic responses and chosing a fixed value for the `groupCode` parameter (such as the word "group").
+They may omit the other endpoints in Groups section and may also omit the `groupCode` path parameter in all other paths.
 - Clients should honor the links provided by API responses and not try to construct the URL's using the known structure defined in this document.
 This way it decouples client andserver from URL design, making the server fully responsible of URLs.

 ### Ids